Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Install picamzero
 • This project makes use of the [picamzero](https://raspberrypifoundation.github.io/picamera-zero/) module to take photos.
+• picamzero, is a Python library designed to simplify controlling a Raspberry Pi camera.
 ```
 sudo apt install python3-picamzero -y
 ```